paganel/chwm-sa/README.md

 ## chunkwm scripting addition

+**ARCHIVED**: This repository was only necessary while I was learning how to deal with scripting-additions.

 **NOTE**: chunkwm-sa has been integrated into [chunkwm](https://github.com/koekeishiya/chunkwm).
 Check the [official docs](https://koekeishiya.github.io/chunkwm/docs/sa.html) for information about this scripting addition and its integration with chunkwm, as well as further instructions on how to install chunkwm-sa.